1962 Turkish coup attempt: January - February 1962

 A grouping of military officers known as the "Extended Command Council" (Genişletilmiş Komuta Konseyi) met at the General Staff Headquarters on 19 January 1962 to discuss a proposal from Chief of the General Staff Cevdet Sunay that they should abandon any thought of staging a military intervention and instead rally behind the government of İsmet İnönü.
 The Generals and Commanders at that meeting supported Sunay's proposal but Talat Aydemir and the Colonels who attended stated that they did not agree and that a military intervention was necessary.
 However, without the support of the Generals, especially the Chief of the General Staff, they would have been acting outside the chain of command if they tried to move on their own.

 Prime Minister İnönü decided to try and defuse the tensions within the army by visiting military units in Istanbul and Ankara.
 He first visited the 66th Division Command and the War Academies in Istanbul.
 At the units he went to, he advised the officers to remain calm and patient, making clear that he did not support any action by them.
 This undermined the plans of those officers who believed that they should seize power in order to offer him their support.
-On February 5, 1962, he went to visit the Military Academy to meet cadets in Ankara, but no one received him other than the commanders and the inspection unit due to the deliberate effort of school commander Talat Aydemir as he sent students away for a field exercise, as PM İnönü was preparing to leave the academy, cadets were returning from the field exercise, PM İnönü created a dramatic scene by jumping in front of the Academy cadets and saluting them.
+On February 5, 1962, he went to visit the Military Academy to meet cadets in Ankara, but no one received him other than the commanders and the inspection unit due to the deliberate effort of school commander Talat Aydemir who had sent the students away for a field exercise.
+As İnönü was preparing to leave the academy the cadets were returning and İnönü created a dramatic scene by jumping in front of them and saluting them.

 On 9 February Lieutenant General :tr:Refik Tulga convened a meeting in Balmumcu, Istanbul, that was attended by 59 officers.
 Thirty-seven of those attending, including Talat Aydemir, agreed on the need to carry out a military intervention before 28 February.
-Cevdet Sunay however refused to support overthrowing the government as long as Inönü, Atatürk’s deputy, remained prime minister.
+Cevdet Sunay however refused to support overthrowing the government as long as Inönü, Atatürk's deputy, remained prime minister.

 Instead, Sunay alerted İnönü to what Talat Aydemir and the other junior officers were planning.
 On February 18, 1962, Sunay also summoned the Corps Commanders of the 1st Army, the Governor of Istanbul, Lieutenant General Refik Tulga, the Commander of the War Academies Brigadier General :tr:Faruk Güventürk and the Commander of the War Fleet to Ankara.
 These generals had previously met with Talat Aydemir and other radical colonels and made clear that they would not agree to support a new coup.

 On February 19, 1962, Sunay also summoned Talat Aydemir, Necati Ünsalan and Selçuk Atakan to the General Staff Headquarters.
 Air Force Commander İrfan Tansel, Land Forces Commander Muhittin Önür, and Gendarmerie General Commander Abdurrahman Doruk Pasha were waiting for them here, but they were still unable to persuade the colonels to give up their plans.
 There now seemed no alternative but for the government and the High Command to take action against them.